A logo for pinnacle college copperleaf with a shield

 Houses

-For the purpose of sound, wholesome competition, Pinnacle Copperleaf College students will be allocated to a House during their time at the College.
-In these Houses, sport, cultural and academic competition will take place.
+For the purpose of sound and wholesome competition, Pinnacle Copperleaf College students will be allocated to a house during their time at the college.
+In these houses, sport, cultural and academic competition will take place.

 The four houses are Bushwillow – Green, Yellowwood – Yellow, Acacia – Blue and Boabab – Red

-Students are required to purchase a house T-shirt on enrolling at the school.
+Students are required to purchase a house T-shirt upon enrolling at the school.

 With each of the promises, we make...